adrielcafe/DissertacaoDeMestrado/README.md

 > Nesse sentido, este trabalho tem como objetivo propor uma arquitetura para integração semântica de fontes de dados heterogêneas dentro de um mesmo domínio.
 Esta arquitetura propõe a realização de uma integração virtual, mediada por consultas, entre ontologias e bancos de dados relacionais.

 > Como prova de conceito foi desenvolvido o Gryphon, um framework Java de código aberto, sob a licença MIT, que implementa a arquitetura proposta.
-O Gryphon (semi) automatiza as principais atividades relacionadas a integração semântica: alinhamento de ontologias, mapeamento de banco de dados e reescrita de consultas SPARQL.
+O Gryphon Framework (semi) automatiza as principais atividades relacionadas a integração semântica: alinhamento de ontologias, mapeamento de banco de dados e reescrita de consultas.

-> Para demonstrar a capacidade e a praticidade de realizar integração semântica com a arquitetura proposta e o Gryphon, foram criadas consultas por especialista do domínio biológico para ontologias formais ricamente axiomatizadas do domínio biológico (Gene Ontology, Protein Ontology, Chemical Entities of Biological Interest e BioTopLite2) e bancos de dados provenientes do UniProt/SwissProt e Ensembl.
+> Para demonstrar a capacidade e a praticidade de realizar integração semântica com a arquitetura proposta e o Gryphon Framework, foram criadas consultas por especialista do domínio biológico para ontologias formais ricamente axiomatizadas do domínio biológico (Gene Ontology, Protein Ontology, Chemical Entities of Biological Interest e BioTopLite2) e bancos de dados provenientes do UniProt/SwissProt e Ensembl.

 > PALAVRAS-CHAVE: Integração Semântica, Integração de Dados, Alinhamento de Ontologias, Mapeamento de Banco de Dados, Reescrita de Consultas

+# Abstract
+> Integration of information is an active research area that attempts to create mechanisms to merge data sources, or retrieve data from distributed sources.
+Semantic integration as a subarea, frequently uses semantic web technologies to make the process of integrating the most intelligent and automatic as possible.
+To perform a semantic integration, ontologies are used to formally represent the vocabulary used to describe the content of data sources.
+Ontologies are often used to enrich the process of integration.

+> Relational databases are used to store and retrieve large amounts of data quickly and efﬁciently.
+Due to the application of relational strategy in various systems with different purposes when, when there is a need to make them exchange data (within the same domain), a semantic integration strategy is recommended by the practicality and versatility.

+> In this sense, this work aims to propose an architecture for semantic integration of heterogeneous data sources within the same domain.
+With the architecture, it is proposed to conduct a virtual integration, mediated by queries, between ontologies and relational databases.

+> As proof of concept, the Gryphon was developed.
+It is an open source Java framework under the MIT license, which implements the proposed architecture.
+The Gryphon Framework (semi) automates key activities related to semantic integration:  alignment of ontologies, database mapping and query rewrite.

+> To demonstrate the ability and practicality of performing semantic integration with the proposed architecture under Gryphon, queries were created by an expert in the biological domain to retrieve data integrated with the support of formal and richly axiomatized ontologies (Gene Ontology, Protein Ontology, Chemical Entities of Biological Interest and BioTopLite2).
+These ontologies were used to integrate and query database from the UniProt/SwissProt.

+> KEYWORDS: Semantic Integration, Data Integration, Ontology Alignment, Database Mapping, Query Rewriting

 ## Gryphon Framework
 ![](https://github.com/adrielcafe/GryphonFramework/raw/master/images/gryphon.png)